Reliability-based Topology Optimization using Stochastic Gradients

 \subsubsection{Case (a): Two-dimensional Beam}

 We solve the optimization problem as defined in \eqref{eq:top_obj} with $\tau=0.25$.
 We discretize the design domain into a total of 2880 bilinear elements.
-We define the failure as compliance value exceeding $C_{\max}=650$ and the reliability constraint is defined to keep the probability of failure below $p_a=10^{-3}$.
-We solve the optimization problem with a step size $\eta=0.035$ for the design parameters $\thetaa$ for $5000$ iterations and a mini-batch of $n=4$ random samples per iteration for the stochastic gradient step in \eqref{eq:sgd}.
-The initialization used for $\thetaa$ is same as used in Example II.
+We define the failure as the compliance exceeding $C_{\max}=650$, and the reliability constraint is defined to keep the probability of failure below $p_a=10^{-3}$.
+We solve the optimization problem with a step size $\eta=0.035$ for updating the design parameters $\thetaa$ for $5000$ iterations and a mini-batch of $n=4$ random samples per iteration for the stochastic gradient step in \eqref{eq:sgd}.
+The optimization variables are initialized as in Example II.
 For the parameters $\alpha$ and $\betaa$ of $p(\thetaa|F)$ we use the same initialization and step size as in the previous example.
-Three different sampling strategies, namely, standard Monte Carlo, subset simulation, and the hybrid approach with PCE as surrogate model, are used to estimate the failure probabilities at every $m=25$ iterations.
-To enforce the reliability constraint we use a penalty parameter $\kappa_F=10^5$.
-The settings for these three sampling strategies are same as the ones used in Example II except for the subset simulation, where we increase $N$ to 2000 to estimate the conditional probabilities at each level.
+Note that the update in \eqref{eq:ab} uses $w_0=1$ and $w_l=0,l=1,\dots,n_{\thetaa}$ for the first 4000 iterations, and only for the final 1000 iterations, we use $w_0=w_1=\dots=w_{n_{\thetaa}}$ with $\sum_{i=0}^{n_{\thetaa}}w_l=1$.
+Three different sampling strategies, namely standard Monte Carlo, subset simulation, and the hybrid approach with PCE as surrogate model, are used to estimate the failure probabilities at every $m=25$ iterations.
+To enforce the reliability constraint, we use a penalty parameter $\kappa_F=5\times10^4$.
+The settings for these three sampling strategies are the same as those used in Example II except for the subset simulation, where we increase $N$ to 2000 to estimate the conditional probabilities at each level.
 Note that these settings for the sampling strategies are selected to produce accurate estimates of the failure probabilities during optimization.
 Figures \ref{fig:ex3_result_a}, \ref{fig:ex3_result_b}, and \ref{fig:ex3_result_c} show the designs obtained from these three sampling strategies.
 The designs obtained by the standard Monte Carlo and subset simulation look similar.
 The design from the hybrid approach differs slightly from the other two.
-For the Monte Carlo approach the total number of finite element solves required during the entire optimization is $\sim 2.04\times10^6$ compared to $\sim 1.60\times10^6$ for the subset simulation.
+For the Monte Carlo approach the total number of finite element solves required during the entire optimization process is $\sim 2.04\times10^6$ compared to $\sim 1.60\times10^6$ for the subset simulation.
 However, in the hybrid approach we only perform $\sim4.8\times10^4$ solves.
 Hence, the hybrid approach proves to be the most economic option here.
 We use this approach for the three dimensional extension of this problem in the next section.